ChrisZeThird/ChrisZeThird/README.md

 # Contact me

-You can reach me out on my discord server if you have question about my work: **https://discord.gg/eUuFBmyN5G**.
+You can reach me out on my [discord server](https://discord.gg/eUuFBmyN5G) if you have question about my work.
 You can also write me an email at **chriszethird.contact@gmail.com**.